jwdebelius/q2-sidle/docs/source/reconstruction.rst

 	mkdir -p sidle_tutorial
 	cd sidle-tutorial

 Next, you will need to get the tutorial data.
-You will need to download three sets of files: the sequencing data, the alignments, and the reconstruction files.
+You will need to download three sets of files: `the sequencing data`_, `the alignments`_, and the `reconstruction files`_.

 .. code-block::bash